cdktf/cdktf-provider-snowflake/docs/maskingPolicy.java.md

 Specifies a comment for the masking policy.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.95.0/docs/resources/masking_policy#comment MaskingPolicy#comment}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.96.0/docs/resources/masking_policy#comment MaskingPolicy#comment}

 ---

 ##### `exemptOtherPolicies`<sup>Optional</sup> <a name="exemptOtherPolicies" id="@cdktf/provider-snowflake.maskingPolicy.MaskingPolicy.Initializer.parameter.exemptOtherPolicies"></a>

-- *Type:* java.lang.Boolean OR com.hashicorp.cdktf.IResolvable
+- *Type:* java.lang.String

 Specifies whether the row access policy or conditional masking policy can reference a column that is already protected by a masking policy.

+Due to Snowflake limitations, when value is chenged, the resource is recreated.
+Available options are: "true" or "false".
+When the value is not set in the configuration the provider will put "default" there which means to use the Snowflake default for this value.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.95.0/docs/resources/masking_policy#exempt_other_policies MaskingPolicy#exempt_other_policies}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.96.0/docs/resources/masking_policy#exempt_other_policies MaskingPolicy#exempt_other_policies}

 ---